 Are you struggling with body acceptance during pregnancy?
 I’m here to tell you that it is completely normal and actually expected.
 Despite what you see on social media, on tv, or in magazines, not everyone loves pregnancy 100% of the time.
-I am more than willing to admit that I had my fair share of difficult moments while watching my body change.
+I am always sharing my struggling with this on Instagram and TikTok, so go find me there for more!

 You can read more about normal pregnancy struggles in my article on Becoming a Mother: Pregnancy, Labor, and Delivery.
 But now, I’m hoping to normalize the conversation on body image challenges.
 This should help promote body acceptance while your body is growing and changing.

 You can stream the podcast here.
 Or on iTunes, Spotify, Google Play, Amazon, and Pocket Casts.
 You can also search for Root and Rise Podcast wherever you listen to podcasts.

 It’s true that there are many ‘positive side effects’ during pregnancy like growing thicker hair, developing a pregnancy glow, and the larger breasts.
 If you are anything like me, you might even come to love that you no longer feel the need to suck in your stomach all of the time (if you even still can suck it in!).

 But, many negative changes come along as well.
 Bloating, acne, stretch marks, pigment changing, and Linea Nigra (the dark line that can develop on your stomach) are all normal changes.
 It can be discouraging watching the number on your scale go up and realizing you no longer fit into your pre-pregnancy clothes.
 Noticing a size increase in areas outside of your belly, such as arms or legs, can be unexpected.
 You may even have other health conditions that you are potentially concerned about.

 Spending all of this energy thinking and worrying about your body can be overwhelming!
 Especially when you have other things to worry about, like what to pack in your hospital bag or how to prepare for postpartum self-care.